 WordPress Hosting Plans: Features to research/review

 Choosing a good WordPress host can be quite tricky if you don’t know the basic terminology and features to check out.
-A good WordPress host means you have more time on hand to run the nitty-gritty’s of growing the business, instead of having to deal with downtimes/hacked sites/servers issues/etc. So we’ve put together a quick list of things to review before deciding on which host to use for your WordPress site.
+A good WordPress host means you have more time on hand to run the nitty-gritty’s of growing the business, instead of having to deal with downtimes/hacked sites/servers issues/etc. So we’ve put together a quick list of things to review before deciding on which host to use for your WordPress site (it’s the same process we used for our SiteGround review).

-ps: If you’re in New Zealand, you can check our our NZ web hosting top 5, or our other hosting top 5/10’s like Ireland web hosting, Canada WordPress hosting, website hosting UK, best global WordPress hosts, & website hosting Singapore.
+ps: If you’re in New Zealand, you can check our our NZ web hosting top 5, or our other hosting top 5/10’s like Ireland web hosting, Canada WordPress hosting, best WordPress hosting UK, best global WordPress hosts, & website hosting Singapore.

 It obviously matters where the server you’re hosting on is located, though for Australia, as long as you’re close-ish (like Singapore), you should be fine, there’s no need to really get a host on Aussie soil if you find a better deal somewhere else.
 Just avoid hosting in the US/Europe, or anywhere that’s just on the other side of the planet.